Tilings in vertex ordered graphs: Introduction

 Given an (ordered) graph $G$, a vertex $x \in V(G)$ and a set $X\subseteq V(G)$, we define $d_G (x,X)$ to be the number of neighbors that $x$ has in $X$.

-The \textit{join} of two ordered graphs $G_1$ and $G_2$, denoted by $G_1+G_2$, is an ordered graph obtained from $G_1$ and $G_2$ by joining each vertex of $G_1$ to all vertices of $G_2$.
-Given an unordered graph $G$ and a positive integer $t$, let $G(t)$ be the graph obtained from $G$ by replacing every vertex $x\in V(G)$ by a set $V_x$ of $t$ independent vertices, and joining $u\in V_x$ to $v\in V_y$ precisely when $xy$ is an edge in $G$.
+For two ordered graphs $G_1$ and $G_2$ with disjoint vertex sets, the \textit{join graph}, denoted by $G_1*G_2$, is the ordered graph obtained from $G_1$ and $G_2$ by adding all edges between $V(G_1)$ and $V(G_2)$, and where the vertices are ordered so that $V(G_1) < V(G_2)$ and both $V(G_1)$ and $V(G_2)$ preserve their orders from $G_1$ and $G_2$ respectively.
+Given an unordered graph $G$ and a positive integer $t$, let $G(t)$ be the graph obtained from $G$ by replacing every vertex $x\in V(G)$ by a set $V_x$ of $t$ vertices spanning an independent set, and joining $u\in V_x$ to $v\in V_y$ precisely when $xy$ is an edge in $G$.
 That is we replace the edges of $G$ by copies of $K_{t,t}$.
 We will refer to $G(t)$ as a \textit{blown-up} copy of $G$.

 Throughout the paper, we omit all floor and ceiling signs whenever these are not crucial.
 The constants in the hierarchies used to state our results are chosen from right to left.
 For example, if we claim that a result holds whenever $0< a\ll b\ll c\le 1$, then there are non-decreasing functions $f:(0,1]\to (0,1]$ and $g:(0,1]\to (0,1]$ such that the result holds for all $0<a,b,c\le 1$ with $b\le f(c)$ and $a\le g(b)$.
-Note that $a \ll b$ implies that we may assume in the proof that e.g. $a < b$ or $a < b^2$.
+Note that $a \ll b$ implies that we may assume in the proof that, for example, $a < b$ or $a < b^2$.